Cosium/git-code-format-maven-plugin/README.md

 A maven plugin that automatically deploys code formatters as `pre-commit` git hook.
 On commit, the hook will automatically format staged files.

+# Breaking changes between 4.x and 5.x

+* If the plugin runs without any formatter dependency, it will fail.
+This is done to prevent silent misconfiguration from happening.

 # Breaking changes between 3.x and 4.x

 * `Google Java Format` is not enabled by default anymore. `com.cosium.code:google-java-format` must be added as a dependency to the plugin to keep using it.